2012 Delhi gang rape and murder: Nirbhaya Trust

 In December 2013, the family of the victim along with social entrepreneur Sarvesh Kumar Tiwari established the Nirbhaya Trust, an institute formed to assist women who have experienced violence to find shelter and legal assistance.
 Due to the fact that Indian laws do not allow the publishing of a rape victim's name, it was named Nirbhaya which means fearless in Hindi, after the name used by the media.
-The victim's father stated, "So many people supported us, so ... we want [to] help those girls who have no one."
+The victim's father stated, "So many people supported us, so... we want [to] help those girls who have no one."

+Women of India Summit

+Inspired by the protests and international attention, women's rights activists organized the first Women of India Leadership Summit, later renamed the Women of India Summit, in 2013.
+It is an annual summit that gathers activists together in order to develop strategies that empower women, especially in the National Capital Region, so that Delhi is no longer known as the "rape capital of the world."